wp-plugins/wp-scribe-box/readme.txt

 - Links can be opened in new window
 - Includes standard marketing language, or use your own
 - Automatically insert the Scribe box after each post
+- Hide the output for users who are logged in

 <strong>If you use and enjoy this plugin, please rate it and click the "Works" button below so others know that it works with the latest version of WordPress.</strong>